 Regarding intra-vehicular communications using CAN, not only is it important to be capable of analyzing with the appropriate documentation and software what is happening in the vehicle, but it is necessary to create and emulate new devices and applications.
 As a consequence, in this section the students are provided with the necessary tools to carry out this kind of work in car industry.
 Moreover, although all car-makers share a general way to structure the networks architecture and the way the information about messages is saved, there are significant differences.
 In this section the students will face benches and documents from different car-makers.
 Apart from CAN protocol, which is in charge of communications between security and comfort devices, there are other protocols inside the car that are geared towards the entertainment of the passengers.
-MOST is one protocol present in many premium class cars that facilitates communications between devices such as video b.
-Learning goals and music players, which require a broader bandwidth than the allowed by CAN.
+Some of them are MOST and Automotive Ethernet, the last of which is growing in importance recently.